hszzt/UAV-Semantic-Segmentation-with-DeepLabV3-ResNet50/README.md

 ## Dataset

-The dataset structure is organized as follows:
+The dataset is not included in this repository due to file size limitations and possible distribution restrictions.

+Please prepare the dataset in the following structure before running the code:

 ```text
 UAV_dataset/